zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

 Setting up your Zephyr development requires Internet access.
-Verify that console commands can be run as both user and administrator and that access to the Internet and is not impeded by a firewall.
+Verify that console commands can be run as both user and administrator and that access to the Internet is not impeded by a firewall.